 Clinicians have observed that some ALF patients may recover spontaneously and the clinical outcomes largely depend on the balance between hepatocyte loss and regeneration[14].
-Under mild conditions, lost cells can quickly be replaced by neighboring healthy hepatocytes via replication, in an attempt to restore hepatic architecture and function.
+Under mild conditions, lost cells can quickly be replaced by neighboring healthy hepatocytes via replication in an attempt to restore hepatic architecture and function.
 However, the regenerative capacity of the remaining hepatocytes may not be sufficient upon extensive injury and massive hepatocyte death, and the resident liver progenitor cells (LPCs) are then activated to take over the role of hepatocytes in hepatic regeneration[15].
 However, for many liver failure patients, even the regenerative process by LPCs is inadequate to match the rapid process of hepatocyte death and dramatic deterioration in liver function, which means that apart from liver transplantation, few effective therapies exist[16].
 To date, the mechanisms promoting hepatic cell death and the processes mediating liver regeneration are not fully understood.

 Hepatic inflammation in ALF

-Over-activation of hepatic inflammation is another important characteristic of ALF.
+Overactivation of hepatic inflammation is another important characteristic of ALF.
 Clinically, ALF shares many features with severe sepsis, including a systemic inflammatory response and progression to multi-organ failure[17].
 Patients with ALF often present with endotoxemia and increased serum lipopolysaccharide (LPS) levels due to increased gut permeability[18].
 LPS can cause the release of a wide variety of inflammatory mediators and contribute to the pathogenesis of various diseases, including ALF.
 Studies have also found elevated plasma inflammatory cytokines, such as IL-1β, IL-6, IL-8 and tumor necrosis factor (TNF)-α, in ALF patients[19].
 Moreover, approximately 60% of ALF patients fulfill the criteria for systemic inflammatory syndrome irrespective of the presence or absence of infection[20].
 Inflammasome activation serves as a double-edged sword, which contributes to both the protective antimicrobial response and cell death when excessively active during the pathogenesis of various diseases[21].
 Inflammation is a common element in the pathogenesis of most liver diseases.
 ALF is now known as an inflammation-mediated hepatocellular injury process.
-During the disease process of ALF, inflammation firstly participates in the initiation and amplification steps leading to cell injury and hepatocyte death; these injured/dead hepatocytes then release damage-associated molecular patterns (DAMPs) that can drive inflammasome activation, directly perpetuate further cell death, and mediate additional organ failure, forming a vicious circle.
+During the disease process of ALF, inflammation first participates in the initiation and amplification steps leading to cell injury and hepatocyte death; these injured/dead hepatocytes then release damage-associated molecular patterns that can drive inflammasome activation, directly perpetuate further cell death, and mediate additional organ failure forming a vicious circle.
 Studies have shown that inhibition of hepatic inflammation can successfully delay/prevent the progression of ALF[22,23].
 However, the mechanisms promoting hepatic inflammation during ALF are still not fully understood.

-LIVER FAILURE AND HSCs ACTIVATION
+LIVER FAILURE AND HSC ACTIVATION

 Hepatic fibrosis and HSCs in ALF

 Liver fibrosis is a highly conserved and coordinated wound-healing process aimed at maintaining organ integrity, which results from acute or chronic liver injury and is always associated with excess hepatocellular death[24].
 Chronic liver injury always accompanies progressive hepatocyte apoptosis and subsequent liver fibrogenesis.
 In chronic liver injury, fibrosis is widely acknowledged as a damaging process, which results in cirrhosis, portal hypertension and liver cancer[25].
 ALF is associated with massive short-term hepatocyte death by provoking excessive apoptosis and necrosis, and consequently, deterioration of liver function[26].
-When the disease is not fatal, the liver has a unique capacity to recover via proliferation and regeneration, and HSCs activation has also been found to participate in the pathogenesis of ALF[27].
+When the disease is not fatal, the liver has a unique capacity to recover via proliferation and regeneration, and HSC activation has also been found to participate in the pathogenesis of ALF[27].
 However, data on the roles of fibrosis during the pathogenesis of ALF are still scarce.